Table of Contents

 ToggleRX is Fine but TX is Not Working : Ham Radio Repair Tips

 Have you ever been in a radio discussion and been unable to answer while hearing everything perfectly?
 It may be really aggravating when your radio is capable of receiving (RX) but not transmitting (TX).
 You may be seeing everything, yet when it is your moment to speak, nothing occurs.
 This problem is surprisingly frequent among amateur radio operators and walkie-talkie users alike.
-You should not be worried if you ever find yourself in a similar circumstance!
-In this ham radio review, we’ll go over ham radio repair and troubleshooting techniques to get your radio working again.
+I believe some of us faced the same problem.
+But don’t worry.
+From today if you face the same situation, follow our ham radio repair methods we are going to discuss here.
+Hopefully your radio is going to work again if you can do the troubleshooting correctly.

 The RX-TX Dynamic: What’s Happening?